-Today, nearly 90% of brands use video as a marketing tool, and it’s easy to see why.
+In 2022, there's no stopping video content.
+Today, nearly 86% of businesses use video assets in their creative campaigns, and it’s easy to see why.

 - According to MarketingSherpa, videos attract 300% more traffic than other types of content and are an effective tool for nurturing leads.